Working together for healthy communities

 - Help a neighbor in need with outdoor chores that benefit the environment, like picking up pet waste, bringing yard waste to the compost site, or turning the compost pile.

-Earth Day and watershed events
+Earth Day events

-Citizen science programs
+Community science programs

 Leadership programs for environmental volunteers